lyphtec/MongoSimpleMembership/README.md

 3. If you are using the default "ASP.NET MVC4 Internet" template.
 You must make some changes to AccountController:

 *   Remove the [InitializeSimpleMembership] attribute (this is the ActionFilterAttribute defined in Filters/InitializeSimpleMembershipAttribute.cs).
     This used by the default SimpleMembershipProvider that needs to initialize the SQL Server.
     Since we are not using SQL Server, this is no longer required.

 *   Make changes to the ExternalLoginConfirmation() method to remove Entity Framework related hooks used by the default SimpleMembershipProvider.

     Here's what it looks like before the change:

     ```csharp
     [HttpPost]
     [AllowAnonymous]
     [ValidateAntiForgeryToken]
+    public ActionResult ExternalLoginConfirmation(RegisterExternalLoginModel model, string returnUrl)
+    {
+        string provider = null;
+        string providerUserId = null;

+        if (User.Identity.IsAuthenticated || !OAuthWebSecurity.TryDeserializeProviderUserId(model.ExternalLoginData, out provider, out providerUserId))
+        {
+            return RedirectToAction("Manage");
+        }

+        if (ModelState.IsValid)
+        {
+            // Insert a new user into the database
+            using (UsersContext db = new UsersContext())
+            {
+                UserProfile user = db.UserProfiles.FirstOrDefault(u => u.UserName.ToLower() == model.UserName.ToLower());
+                // Check if user already exists
+                if (user == null)
+                {
+                    // Insert name into the profile table
+                    db.UserProfiles.Add(new UserProfile { UserName = model.UserName });
+                    db.SaveChanges();

+                    OAuthWebSecurity.CreateOrUpdateAccount(provider, providerUserId, model.UserName);
+                    OAuthWebSecurity.Login(provider, providerUserId, createPersistentCookie: false);

+                    return RedirectToLocal(returnUrl);
+                }
+                else
+                {
+                    ModelState.AddModelError("UserName", "User name already exists.
+Please enter a different user name.");
+                }
+            }
+        }

+        ViewBag.ProviderDisplayName = OAuthWebSecurity.GetOAuthClientData(provider).DisplayName;
+        ViewBag.ReturnUrl = returnUrl;
+        return View(model);
+    }
+    ```

+    And here's what it should look like after the change:

+    ```csharp
+        [HttpPost]
+        [AllowAnonymous]
+        [ValidateAntiForgeryToken]